Example for a Payload-Range diagram

 TASOPT.PayloadRange(ac)

-If you want a more customizable diagram, first initialize some variables for mission range and payloads
+If you want a more customizable diagram, you may specify a second mission and use an approach such as the one below.
+First initialize some variables for mission range and payloads

 # Make an array of ranges to plot